akhimoche/algJ_pattern_avoid_perms/README.md

 This algorithm can apply for vincular and non-vincular patterns of limited length.
 The maximum size of vincular pattern within input substring is 2, an extension of this code could be written for arbitrary length of substring & vincular pattern to avoid and length of the string to be moved.

+## Analysis

+The code above is able to generate all possible permutations consistent with SJT ordering.

 ## Context
 The algorithm pseudocode is laid out in the papers below, along with the respective families of combinatorial objects Algorithm J can generate.